1501 Classified Employee Complaint Procedure

 1. For the purposes of this policy, the following terms and definitions apply:

-5. “Complaint” a claim filed by an eligible employee when their personal employment has been affected by unfavorable employment decisions or conditions due to unfair treatment.
+2. “Complaint” a claim submitted by an eligible employee to the employee’s supervisor or designated Human Resources Representative via email format or use of the DHS Policy #1501 A1: Classified Employee Complaint Form when their employment with DHS has been affected by unfavorable employment decisions or conditions due to unfair treatment.

-7. “Receipt” the date and time at which a document is delivered by mail, electronic transmission or personal delivery.
+6. “Receipt” the date and time at which a document is delivered to the addressee by mail, electronic transmission, or personal delivery.

-8. “Workday” Monday through Friday are considered DHS business days excluding state holidays.
+10. “Workday” is defined as any day from Monday through Friday that is considered a DHS business day, excluding state holidays.

 Section B: Employee Eligibility